Volume forms for time orientable Finsler spacetimes: Introduction

 \section{Introduction}

 Finsler spaces represent a natural geometric framework for applications in physics and biology.
-Among these, field-theoretical applications, including attempts of extending classical relativity theory, based on Finsler geometry, have a peculiar importance and are the most numerous (just a few examples: \cite{Asanov}, \cite{Barletta}, \cite{Bogoslovsky}, \cite {Javaloyes}, \cite{Kouretsis}, \cite{Laemmerzahl}, \cite{Minguzzi}, \cite {Wohlfarth}, \cite{Stavrinos}, \cite{Vacaru}, \cite{Hilbert action}).
-But, these applications require metrics to be of Lorentzian signature.
+Among these, field-theoretical applications have a peculiar importance and are the most numerous (just a few examples: \cite {Asanov}, \cite{Barletta}, \cite{Bogoslovsky}, \cite{Javaloyes}, \cite {Kouretsis}, \cite{Laemmerzahl}, \cite{Minguzzi}, \cite{Wohlfarth}, \cite {Stavrinos}, \cite{Vacaru}, \cite{Hilbert action}).
+But, these applications generally require metrics to be of Lorentzian signature.
 And, while positive definite Finsler metrics are quite well studied and understood, there are basic geometric questions to still be clarified on Finslerian spacetime metrics, on the answer of which depend most (if not all) field-theoretical applications.

 One of these basic questions (which has so far remained, to our knowledge, an open one) is the construction of a well-defined volume form for Lorentz-Finsler manifolds, to be determined from the Finsler metric alone - and which should reduce to the Riemannian volume form in the particular case of Riemannian spacetime metrics.
 The extension of the classical notions of volume for positive definite Finsler metrics, i.e., the Busemann-Hausdorff and the Holmes-Thompson ones, \cite{Shen1}, to Lorentzian signature is far from trivial, for at least two reasons: